How International Schools in Asia Stream $2,500 Tournaments Live

 Complete Market Penetration

-When asked if other AISC schools use KeepTheScore, Alex pauses:
+When asked if the other schools in the conference use KeepTheScore, Alex pauses:

 "It's a small conference, so it's only four other schools, and I believe I've only ever seen KeepTheScore being used."